zond/god/README.md

 # TODO

+* Create a set of simple examples that are run by go test, for example in the client package.
+Include these as iframes or something in the usage documentation.
 * Docs
  * Add a user centric document describing a couple of typical uses and how to perform them with the go/json clients
  * Add examples of how the routing and synchronization make data persist between node parts/joins